MooersLab/barebones-modulated-annotated-bibliography-orgmode/README.md

 #  A bare-bones modular annotated bibliography for org-mode

 ## Problem addressed
-This repo is for a bare-bones modular annotated bibliography template that uses a small LaTeX preamble.
+This repo is for a bare-bones modular annotated bibliography template with a small LaTeX preamble.
 The idea is to reduce LaTeX package conflicts between the preamble and what is pre-configured in org-mode.

 ## Modularity